DaneB90/Data-Projects/AdwentureWorks Db.md

 ##Returning Customer vs One-time buy.

-There is a discernible negative profit trend associated with one-time purchases, with a significant portion of these purchases originating from online orders, particularly from abroad, specifically Europe.
+There is a discernible negative profit trend associated with one-time purchases, with a significant portion of these purchases originating from online orders, particularly from abroad, specifically in Europe.

 ![adwentureworks_returning vs onetime](https://github.com/DaneB90/Data-Projects/assets/104319818/4f85fbaf-a6dc-4d10-be92-39f22ade65d8)